OlivierLD/raspberry-coffee/ADC-benchmark/README.md

 The key seems to be more on the potentiometer quality.
 Making sure that we obtain the same readings when the potentiometer is in the same position is what will make the difference.
-The spreadsheet graph above shows thiose values.
+The spreadsheet graph above shows those values.
 It is _close_ to being linear.